kiz01/Ubuntu/README.md

 # Bash Scripts

-Ready to go scripts for day to day usages.
+Ready to go scripts for day to day usage.